bblfsh/documentation/driver/sdk.md

 $ git commit -m 'initialize repository'
 ```

-Now the driver should be bootstrapped with `bblfsh-sdk`:
+Now the driver should be bootstrapped with `bblfsh-sdk`.
+This will create some
+directories and files required by every driver.
+They will be overwritten if they
+exist, like the README.md file in the example below.

 ```bash
 $ bblfsh-sdk init mylang alpine